nimiq/core-js/README.md

 ## Quickstart

-_NodeJS v8.0.0 or higher is required_
+1. Install [Node.js](https://nodejs.org) v8.0.0 or higher.

-1. On Ubuntu, install `git` and `build-essential`: `sudo apt-get install -y git build-essential`.
+2. On Ubuntu, install `git` and `build-essential`: `sudo apt-get install -y git build-essential`.
     - On other Linux systems, install `git`, `python2.7`, `make` and `gcc`.
     - For MacOS or Windows, [check here for git](https://git-scm.com/downloads) and [here for compilation tools](https://github.com/nodejs/node-gyp#on-mac-os-x).
-2. Install gulp globally: `sudo npm install -g gulp` or `yarn global add gulp`.
+3. Install gulp globally: `sudo npm install -g gulp` or `yarn global add gulp`.
-3. Clone this repository `git clone https://github.com/nimiq-network/core`.
+4. Clone this repository `git clone https://github.com/nimiq-network/core`.
-4. In the core directory, run `npm install` or `yarn`.
+5. In the core directory, run `npm install` or `yarn`.
-5. In the core directory, run `npm run build` or `yarn build`.
+6. In the core directory, run `npm run build` or `yarn build`.
-6. Open `clients/browser/(full|light|nano).html` in your browser to access the Browser Client.
+7. Open `clients/browser/(full|light|nano).html` in your browser to access the Browser Client.

 ## Web Developers
 ### Most simple Web Application on top of the Nimiq Blockchain